Klemm family

 The Springfield couple’s path to parenthood set them on a journey they never anticipated, but one they felt passionately they had to complete.
 Filled with challenges and emotions, the journey tested their resilience, but also deepened their bond and strengthened their resolve for a happy ending.

 “We had no idea if either of us had any fertility issues,” Denise said.
 “I was frustrated, especially after the ninth month of trying on our own.
 Every time my period came, I would just cry.”
-In 2017, after a year of trying to conceive without success, Kevin and Denise sought help from SIU Medicine.
+In 2017, after a year of trying to conceive without success, Kevin and Denise sought help from SIU Medicine's Fertility and IVF Center

 The fertility journey